-ESafety should be a focus of all areas of the curriculum and staff should reinforce ESafety messages across the curriculum.
-The ESafety curriculum should be broad, relevant and provide progression, and will be provided in the following ways:
+ESafety is a focus of all areas of the curriculum and staff regularly reinforce ESafety messages across the curriculum.
+The ESafety curriculum is broad, relevant and provides progression, and will be provided in the following ways:

-- An ESafety curriculum is provided as part of PSHE (Life Skills) lessons and is regularly revisited (see below). - Key ESafety messages are reinforced as part of a planned programme of whole school and individual year group assemblies. - Pupils are taught to be critically aware of the materials and content they access online and be guided to validate the accuracy of information. - When they join the School, pupils are asked to read and sign a Pupil IT Acceptable Use document which outlines protocols for the use of School equipment and their own devices.
+- An ESafety curriculum is provided as part of PSHE (Life Skills) lessons and is regularly revisited (see below). - Key ESafety messages are reinforced as part of a planned programme of whole school and individual year group assemblies. - Pupils are taught to be critically aware of the materials and content they access online and be guided to validate the accuracy of information.

+When they join the School, pupils are asked to read and sign a Pupil IT Acceptable Use document which outlines protocols for the use of School equipment and their own devices.
 At HPP&P, this document is signed by pupils in Year 3 and upwards.
-Pupils in Years 1 and 2 are encouraged to discuss the Online Safety Agreement KS1 with their parents at home. - Pupils are helped to understand the benefits and risks associated with social media, online posting and messaging. - Staff should act as good role models in their use of digital technologies, the internet and mobile devices.
+Pupils in Years 1 and 2 are encouraged to discuss the Online Safety Agreement (KS1) with their parents at home.
+This Agreement goes to all children in Reception moving into Year 1, and then all new joiners in Year 1 and Year 2.
+Parents are asked to complete the attached form and all responses are tracked.

+- Pupils are helped to understand the benefits and risks associated with social media, online posting and messaging. - Staff should act as good role models in their use of digital technologies, the internet and mobile devices.